hippopenny/hippopenny.github.io/_pages/home.md

 feature_row:
+  - image_path: /assets/images/snake/snake.png
+    alt: "Classic Snake Game With Multiplayers"
+    title: "Classic Snake Game With online players"
+    excerpt: "Remastered classic snake game, but now online, you can please alone or with massive multi players on web!
+Vibe coding with AI!
+Want to add anything to the game, send us a message; We will be happy to do so!"
+    url:  /games/snake/
+    btn_class: "btn--primary"
+    btn_label: "Play"

   - image_path: /assets/images/wackywisher/1.png
     alt: "Wacky Wisher all new Silly Wisher for Genshin Impact plus Genlatro Balatro"
     title: "Wacky Wisher: New Silly Genshin Wisher plus Free Balatro"